scmathews/sql-selecting-data-lab-skills-london-ds-062518/index.md

 # Selecting Data Lab

-In this lab, we will practice querying a database with various `SELECT` statements.
+In this lab, we will use SQLite browser to practice querying a database with various `SELECT` statements using `nasa` database that we created in the previous lab.

 ## Objectives